HelloEchoCS/ttsEngine-ssml-fix/README.md

 ```
 Speak turn left, then turn right break equals 1000ms //speak
 ```
+This behaviour renders this type of applications unusable.

 A fix has been put in place to strip SSML tags from the input text before it is sent to TTS pipeline.
 This is only a temporary measure until a upstream fix is in place.